ARMmbed/mbed-os-5-docs/docs/intros/introduction.md

 #### Development tools

 - Our offline development tool is [Arm Mbed CLI](dev_tools/cli.md), a command-line tool.
 This requires having a toolchain installed on your computer.
-- The [Arm Mbed Online Compiler](dev_tools/online_comp.md) lets you write and build applications using just a web browser and USB connection.
+- The [Arm Mbed Online Compiler](dev_tools/online_comp.md) lets you write and build applications using a web browser.
 - If you're working with third party tools, look at [exporting instructions for the most popular ones](dev_tools/third_party.md).

 #### Communicating with and monitoring your board